-I find that just one of these burgers is more than enough to fill me up (as long as I serve it with these sweet potato fries) and this inevitably leaves 7 patties left over.
+I find that just one of these burgers is more than enough to fill me up and this inevitably leaves 7 patties left over.
 So, before baking them, store the beet burger patties you’re not going to eat that day in the freezer, separated by parchment paper.

 I find them perfect for when I have had a long day and don’t feel like major effort for dinner and also don’t want to get take-out.
 So, I take these out of the freezer, bake them from frozen for slightly longer and they come out perfectly.
 Slather them with some sriracha mayo, slice some avocado over and bam!
 A hearty, healthy and smoky beet burger ready to go.

 You will need a food processor to make the beet patties as the patty mixture is rather thick.
 I use this Breville one for a lot of my recipes as I find it powerful enough to make short work of anything.
 You can use a smaller food processor like I had to before I got the Breville but just make sure to split up the beet patty mix and process it in batches.

 Smokey BBQ Beet Burger